 The roles and resource contributions of the one-stop partners are defined in the attached memorandum of understanding (MOU)/resource sharing agreement (RSA).
-The TRWDB staff recently had a one-stop partners meeting.
-Shortly after staff acquired the agreement and signatures of the one-stop partners on the MOU/RSA for program years 2020 and 20201.
-All mandatory and additional one-stop partners are parties to the MOU/RSA.
+The TRWDB staff recently has an annual one-stop partners meeting.
+Staff acquired the agreement and signatures of the one-stop partners on the MOU/RSA.
 The exact contributions and roles of the one-stop partners are detailed in the MOU/RSA between the one-stop partners and the TRWDB.
+The agreement is effective July 1, 2022 - June 30, 2023.